thrownpigs/Elephant/README.md

 NOTES:
 Webpage was created through AWS, specifically an S3 bucket.
 URL for website is in URLList.txt.
 URL for my website: http://practicebucketforpythonimplementation.s3-website.us-east-2.amazonaws.com/ Attempted to use CloudFormationTemplate, but the editor did not like the code I was using.
 I think the code is correct, but the Designer did not.
 I set up a hosted zone through Route 53, details of which can be found in the template code.
+Not certain on the Bucket Policy code.